SlamHammerfist/Ability-Score-Generator/README.md

 ## Usage

-Click the "Assign Abilities" button on the actors tab to open the dialog.
+Put character sheet into edit mode, click the "Assign Abilities" button in the header to open the dialog.
 Choose a generation mode, assign scores, and click Apply.
-A player character must be assigned or a token selected to work.

-## AI Usage

-Copilot was used to generate code with extensive input and testing from myself.